Durham City Council elections

 Durham City Council elections were generally held every four years between the reforms of 1974 and the council's abolition in 2009.
 Durham was a non-metropolitan district in County Durham, England.
 On 1 April 2009 the council's functions passed to Durham County Council, which became a unitary authority.

 Political control

 From 1836 to 1974 the city of Durham was a municipal borough, sometimes called "Durham and Framwelgate".
 Under the Local Government Act 1972 it had its territory enlarged and became a non-metropolitan district.

 The first election to the reconstituted city council was held in 1973, initially operating as a shadow authority before coming into its revised powers on 1 April 1974.
-Political control of the council from 1973 until its abolition in 2009 was held by the following parties:
+Political control of the council from 1974 until its abolition in 2009 was as follows:

 Leadership

 The leaders of the council from 2003 until its abolition in 2009 were: